-Hertl’s shootout goal lifts Sharks past Blues, 2-1
+Hertl’s shootout goal lifts Sharks over Blues, 2-1

 The teams combined to go 0 for 12 on the power play.

-St. Louis is now scoreless on its first 14 man advantages of the season, while San Jose entered the game second in the league, scoring on 45% of its power-play chances.
+St. Louis is scoreless on its first 14 chances with the man advantage this season, while San Jose entered the game second in the NHL, scoring on 45% of its power-play opportunities.

 SEASON DEBUTS

 Sharks forward Dylan Gambrell was in the lineup for the first time this season.
-He centered the third line with John Leonard and Stefan Noesen.
+He centered the third line between Leonard and Stefan Noesen.

-Blues defenseman Niko Mikkola saw his first action of the season, filing in for Marco Scandella.
-Mikkola was paired with Carl Gunnarsson, who made his season debut on Monday for Robert Bortuzzo, who was placed on injured reserve with an upper body injury.
+Blues defenseman Niko Mikkola saw his first action of the season, filling in for Marco Scandella.
+Mikkola was paired with Carl Gunnarsson, who made his season debut on Monday for Robert Bortuzzo, who was placed on injured reserve with an upper-body injury.

 WELCOME BACK

 Blues forward Sammy Blais was back in the starting lineup after serving a two-game suspension for a hit on Colorado’s Devon Toews in the season opener.
-He took Kyle Clifford’s spot on the fourth line with Ivan Barbashev and Oskar Sundqvist.
+Blais took Kyle Clifford’s spot on the fourth line with Ivan Barbashev and Oskar Sundqvist.

 WHAT’S NEXT